mikosik/smooth-build/doc/tutorial.md

 smooth code when you understand this algorithm from brute force perspective):
  1. All arguments that have explicit assignment specified are assigned to those parameters.
- If some parameter is assigned more than once then algorithm fails.
+ If some parameter is assigned explicitly more than once then algorithm fails.
  2. For arguments without explicit assignment algorithm generates all possible set of assignments that met following criteria:
     * each argument is assigned exactly once